-During the nine months ended September 30, 2018, Stelco Inc. entered into commodity-based swaps as part of a strategy to mitigate Stelco's exposure to hot-rolled coil steel market price fluctuations in anticipation of certain slab purchases from a third party, which did not occur.
-These swap contracts matured and settled during May 2018, with the Company realizing a loss of \$10 million.
-Stelco did not enter these contracts for trading or speculative purposes.
+During the first quarter of 2018, the Company entered into commodity-based swaps as part of a strategy to mitigate Stelco's exposure to hot-rolled coil steel market price fluctuations in anticipation of certain slab purchases from a third party, which did not occur.
+These swap contracts matured and settled during May 2018.
+The Company did not enter these contracts for trading or speculative purposes.